 We raise our prices on 30th April each year.
 The price rise is calculated as the Consumer Price Index (CPI) + 3.9%.
 If the CPI is zero or negative, the price rise will be 3.9%.
 This increase will occur automatically and show in your May invoice.

 We never sleep and so we’ll answer your calls 24 hours a day, 7 days a week, 365 days a year.
 We’ll do our best to answer every call and to take a message every time.
 We can’t guarantee that we’ll always answer every single call but we’ll try our hardest to do so.
+With the best will in the world, some calls are going to be missed.
 Very rarely we might get part of the message wrong – we’re only human after all!
 If any of these happen, we won’t be responsible or liable for any costs you might incur as a result.
+Sometimes, if we’re really busy, it might take us longer to answer the call than normal.
+Over the course of a month, we aim for 80% of calls being answered within 20 seconds.

 Given that we have our reputation to consider, we won’t answer calls that are in any way involved or associated with anything iffy.
 By iffy we mean anything illegal, obscene, racist, immoral or anything else we consider might harm our reputation.
 If we think that’s the case, we’ll cancel your contract immediately and without notice.
 As it’s our reputation, our decision is final.